Exclusion from the Labour Office

 As promised, we deliver and bring you serious reasons for failure to attend a scheduled appointment at the Jobcentre, refusal of employment, failure to complete retraining and similar cases.
 These serious reasons may include:

-- Immediate termination of employment by the employee.
+5. Immediate termination of employment by the employee.
 This is only possible in two cases: either if you cannot continue to do your job without endangering your health or the health of other employees and your employer has not allowed you to do other work.
-However, for this you need to get a medical certificate or a decision from the competent administrative authority first.
+However, for this you need to get a medical report or a decision from the competent administrative authority first.
 Or if you have not been paid your wages or wage compensation or part of it within 15 days of the due date.

 What to do after you have been excluded from the labour office